 - Natural/Organic shapes are irregular.
 They have more curves and are uneven.
 They tend to be pleasing and comforting.
-While they can be man-made (ink blobs), they are more typically representative of shapes found in nature such as a leaves, rocks, and clouds.
+While they can be human-made (ink blobs), they are more typically representative of shapes found in nature, such as a leaves, rocks, and clouds.
 On a web page organic shapes are generally created through the use of illustration and photography.
 They are free form and asymmetrical and convey feelings of spontaneity.
 Organic shapes add interest and reinforce themes.

 - Abstract shapes have a recognizable form, but are not real.
 They are stylized or simplified versions of organic shapes.
 A stick figure is an abstract shape depicting a person.
 Typographic glyphs are abstract shapes to represent letters.
 Icons are abstract shapes to represent ideas and concepts.
 Some abstract shapes have near universal recognition.
 Think of some of the icons you see in the software you use daily.

 Shapes can be either positive or negative.
 They can be figure or they can be ground.
 Be conscious of the shapes you form with negative space as these are just as, if not more, important than the shapes you form with positive space.